Academic and Student Programs

-Award recipient will be required to submit a short report describing their experience.
-Reports can take the form of postings for the college Beyond the Classroom blog, or a written report.
-Written reports are due no later than one month after travel is completed.
+Award recipient will be required to submit a short report (including photos) describing their experience OR post reports to the college Beyond the Classroom blog.
+All reports should include photos.
+Reports/blogs are due no later than one month after travel is completed.

 - Applicants must be:

 - U.S. citizens;

 - Have completed at least one semester of coursework in the College of Agriculture & Natural Resources.

 - Grants are competitive.
 Applications are evaluated based on academic and professional goals as related to the proposed activity and academic merit.
 Submission of an application does not guarantee funding.